evaxwu/Air-Quality-Shiny-App/proposal/Proposal.md

 geographical unit defined by the US Census Bureau), which includes annual, quarterly, and daily summaries stretching back until the early 1960s.
-We will use county-level quarterly data from each state on the seven components which go into forming an Air Quality Index score (including ) over the past 50 years, in order to form an accurate picture of how air quality has changed throughout the United States during that time.
+We will use county-level quarterly data from each state on the six components which go into forming an Air Quality Index score (including Ozone, PM2.5, PM10, CO, SO2, and NO2) over the past 50 years, in order to form an accurate picture of how air quality has changed throughout the United States during that time.
+Each dataset has 42 columns, but we will subset our datasets accordingly to include only the variables we want.
+The number of rows all vary depending on the time range and the state, but generally it’s in the 50.000 - 100,000 range.

 Our primary goal is to then use this data in order to construct an interactive and/or animated map of Air Quality in the United States over